unkn0wn-root/resterm/README.md

 If you copied the command from a shell, prefixes like `sudo` or `$` are ignored automatically.
 Resterm loads the file attachment, preserves multiline form fields, and applies compression/auth headers without extra tweaks.

+## Compare Runs

+> Try `_examples/compare.http` to see `@compare` directives and the `g+c` shortcut in action (pair it with `resterm --compare dev,stage,prod` for instant multi-environment sweeps).

+Modern API work rarely stops at a single environment, so Resterm bakes in a compare workflow that takes seconds to use:

+1. Add `# @compare dev stage prod base=stage` to any request (or launch the app with `--compare dev,stage,prod --compare-base stage`).
+2. Press `g+c` (or `Enter` if you mapped the command) to send the current request to every listed environment.
+Resterm flips into a split view automatically so you can watch progress live.
+3. When the run finishes, move to the Compare tab and use the arrow keys (PgUp/PgDn/Home/End work too) to highlight any environment.
+Press `Enter` and the primary pane shows that environment, the secondary pane pins the baseline and you land in the Diff tab so Pretty/Raw/Headers all reflect “selected ↔ baseline.”
+4. Loading a compare entry from History gives the same experience even if you are offline.
+Resterm rehydrates the snapshots so you can keep auditing deltas without rerunning requests.

+No extra dashboards, no vendor lock-in - just a keyboard first way to spot environment regressions faster than juggling multiple tabs.

 ## Workflows